shahpreetk/shahpreetk.github.io/blog/2022-04-22-remove-github-commit.md

 git commit -m '<your_commit_message>' // commit the changes
 ```

-<u>NOTE</u>: this solution works only if the commit to be removed is the latest commit pushed to GitHub.

 #### References

 - [How can I remove a commit on GitHub?](https://stackoverflow.com/a/44415889)